Towards annotation-efficient segmentation via image-to-image translation: Introduction

-We focus on the common scenario in medical imaging, where a large number of images lack segmentation labels but are known to be either healthy or sick cases.
-This knowledge can be considered as weak proxy labels that identify whether there is something to be segmented in an image.
-For example, when segmenting cancerous lesions, images marked ‘healthy’ do not contain cancer while images marked ‘sick’ do.
-We argue that the objective of translating from sick to healthy images is a good unsupervised surrogate for segmentation.
-Consequently, we develop a semi-supervised segmentation method \ifnocode \else \footnote{Code for model and experiments: {[\textit{hidden during review period}]}} \fi with image-to-image translation, trained on unpaired images from sick and healthy domains.
+We focus on the common scenario of tumor segmentation where a large number of images lack pixel-level segmentation annotations but are weakly annotated in that they are known to be either healthy or diseased cases.
+This binary weak annotation identifies whether there is something to be segmented in an image.
+For example, when segmenting cancerous lesions, images marked ‘healthy’ do not contain cancerous tumors, while images marked ‘diseased’ do.
+We use a domain translation objective, transforming diseased images to healthy images (and vice versa) to reveal the boundaries of the pathological artifacts in the diseased images.
+This allows the segmentation model to use this weakly labeled data for training in addition to the diseased cases that have reference pixel-level annotations.
+We argue that the objective of translating from diseased to healthy images is similar to a segmentation objective.
+Consequently, we develop a semi-supervised segmentation method\footnote{Code for model and experiments: {[\textit{hidden during review period}]}} with image-to-image translation, trained on unpaired images from diseased and healthy domains.

-Considering the sick domain as a superset of the variations in the healthy domain, we encode images into two latent codes: variations that are \textit{common} to both and variations that are \textit{unique} to the sick domain.
-This allows us to split decoding into two parts: (1) a `healthy' image decoder that interprets the \textit{common} latent code and (2) a residual decoder that additionally considers the \textit{unique} code in order to compute a residual change to the `healthy' output image, making it `sick'.
+Considering the healthy domain as a subset of the information in the diseased domain, we encode images into two latent codes: information that is \textit{common} to both and information that is \textit{unique} to the diseased domain.
+This allows decoding in two parts: (1) a `healthy' image decoder from the \textit{common} latent code and (2) a residual decoder from the \textit{unique} and \textit{common} codes, producing the residual (additive) change required to make the `healthy' image `diseased' (example in Fig.~\ref{fig:teaser}).